ashuftw/working-notes/content/Literature/250317 Validity of Fundamental Equivalence between Induction and Deduction.md

 ---
 The fundamental equivalence between deduction and induction states that an inductive learning system's output can be reproduced by a deductive system if we make the inductive bias explicit.

-Formally, if L is a learning algorithm and B is its inductive bias, then for any new instance x':
+Formally, if $L$ is a learning algorithm and $B$ is its inductive bias, then for any new instance $x'$:

 $$